frequently asked questions

 do vendors accept credit cards?

-All event vendors are required to accept all major credit cards, on-site at the festival grounds, the day of the event.
-Cash is also accepted at all vendors.
+All event vendors are required to accept all major credit cards, on-site at the festival grounds, on the day of the event.
+Cash is also an accepted method of payment at all vendor booth locations.
 No checks will be accepted.

 is there a festival admittance fee?